Berdir/tmgmt/translators/tmgmt_local/README.txt

 person is selected, the job will be moved to the 'unassigned' task list for later treatment.

-Following the 'Translate' link in the Navigation menu, the user finds a listing of the tasks assigned to him as well as eligible tasks to assign to himself, depending on his skills.
+Following the 'Translate' link in the User Menu, the user finds a listing of the tasks assigned to him as well as eligible tasks to assign to himself, depending on his skills.
 Assigned tasks will show a 'translate' link in the action column.
 Follow it to get a list of the task items to be translated.